The wrong advice can cost you more than money.

 Not for Profit Agencies

-Another phrase that sometimes can be misleading is that the company is “not for profit.”
-To most, you would think this means that they are a charity, only in business to help the honest, but unfortunate debtor get out of debt; this is not always the case!
+A phrase that deserves some more attention and sometimes can be misleading is that the company is “not for profit.”
+To most, you would think this means that they are a charity, only established to help the honest, but unfortunate debtor get out of debt.
+This is not always the case!

-This phrase often only means that they don’t have a profit to show once all of the expenses are paid, which include their wages and perhaps bonuses for ‘helping’ so many poor Canadians (even if they may not be based in Canada themselves!)
+This phrase often only means that they don’t have a profit to show once all of the expenses are paid.
+Those expenses include the wages and bonuses of managers for ‘helping’ so many poor Canadians.
+Bonuses in particular are a very flexible way to zero out the bottom line of the company.
+Another thing to be aware of is that many of these “non-profits” are not based in Canada themselves!

 Things that Only a Licensed Insolvency Trustee Can Do